 Engineered bamboo flooring is not considered solid bamboo flooring because it’s not made from bamboo all the way through the plank.
-Instead, it’s made with a wear layer of bamboo on top, and a core (or “substrate”) made from other materials, most commonly cross-laminated wood products or HDF (high-density fiberboard).
-This increases its stability and allows people to install a bamboo floor in areas of their house such as basements which may not be suitable for solid bamboo.
+Instead, it’s made with a wear layer of bamboo on top and a core (or “substrate”) made from other materials, most commonly cross-laminated wood products or HDF (high-density fiberboard).
+This increases its stability and allows people to install a bamboo floor in their house areas, such as basements, which may not be suitable for solid bamboo.

 Side view of engineered bamboo floor

 What about engineered hardwoods?

-As with engineered bamboo, engineered hardwoods are made up of two different materials to increase the stability of the floors.
-One key difference is that this can also reduce the price of your floor, by using only a thin veneer of expensive wood on top of high-density fiberboard.
+As with engineered bamboo, engineered hardwoods are made up of two different materials to increase the floors’ stability.
+One key difference is that this can also reduce your floor’s price by using only a thin veneer of expensive wood on top of high-density fiberboard.

 Engineered hardwoods are very popular in Europe already because of their many benefits, including cost-savings, increased stability, use with underfloor heating, and easy installation methods.
-However, all of these benefits are also offered by bamboo flooring – either engineered, solid, or both.
+However, bamboo flooring offers all of these benefits – either engineered, solid, or both.

 What should I look for when purchasing solid bamboo flooring?

 courtesy of Ambient Bamboo Floors

-There are many bamboo flooring retailers out there, so when choosing a brand, look out for those that have positive online reviews on sites such as Yelp and Reseller Ratings.
+There are many bamboo flooring retailers out there, so when choosing a brand, look out for positive online reviews on Yelp and Reseller rating sites.
 They should also meet the CARB Phase 2 indoor air quality standard, be Floorscore certified, and should offer to provide their certifications on their websites so you can easily access them.